xitas/pny-django-class/README.md

 ]
 ```

-### 9. Now we can create templete for pages
+### 9. Now we can create templates for pages

 #### 9.1.
-For template pages first we have to crate a template folder at the start:
+For template pages first, we have to create a template folder at the start:

 **Project:**